 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Broken Arrow Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Broken Arrow blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook.

 Director(s): Delmer Daves

 Actor(s): James Stewart, Jeff Chandler, Debra Paget, Basil Ruysdael

 - Movie Rating